-Rite of Christian Initiation of Adults Seminars on team ministry Sacraments as a way of life Resurrection theology Liturgy as a way of life Black theology Ministry to troubled youth Revised Code of Canon Law
+Rite of Christian Initiation of Adults Seminars on team ministry

+Liturgy as a way of life Black theology

+Sacraments as a way of life Ministry to troubled youth Resurrection theology Revised Code of Canon Law

 BASIC COURSES:

 MIN 111.
 Introduction to Ministry (2) Basic spirituality and philosophy of ministry for "ecclesial ministers."
 Self-realization in responding to one's own call as a leader in lay ministry.